maglietti/QB-OrderTrackingGuide/conclusion.md

 * Use relationships to eliminate inefficiencies by requiring less data entry
 * Create formulas and summary fields to use in reports
 * Create awesome reports and charts for your team and management
-* Create simple and easy-to-access dashboards with reports, charts, and buttons
+* Create simple and easy-to-access dashboards with reports, charts, and buttons on the app homepage

 ## Goals